 A lot of people in the Microsoft community are using a fancy gadget called LaMetric Time.
 It is a smart clock which can show time, receiving notifications from a lot of different environments and more.
 In this blog I will show how to use LaMetric Time to monitor a WVD environment.

 Monitoring user environments will help you getting sights what is going on and will help you solving problems.
-A Windows Virtual Desktop environment isn’t an exception.
+An Azure Virtual Desktop environment isn’t an exception.
 It is recommended setting up setup a monitoring environment.
-In this post I will show how to deploy Azure Monitor for WVD fully automatically.
+In this post I will show how to deploy Azure Monitor for AVD fully automated.

 When using the Windows Virtual Desktop for a longer time and created images several times you will noticed you are not able to remove old images directly when a new version has been deployed.
 Or in case of a MSP when you need to manage more then one image after some time you will lose sight on images and versions.
 An image overview would be nice to have.
 In this article I will show how to do some image version control on a WVD environment.